ravikiran895/ravikiran895/README.md

 💼 Open to Product Manager roles
 📫 Reach me on LinkedIn
 🛠️ Every repo here has a full README, architecture notes, and honest tradeoffs — dig in

+<sub>Most of these tools were built as a solo PM proving an idea end-to-end.
+The code is real, the tradeoffs are documented, and nothing here pretends to be more finished than it is.</sub>